Venafi/blueprint-securesoftwarepipeline/README.md

 #### Control-1: Restrict administrative access to CI/CD tools

-It is important to ensure that only authorized persons may make administrative changes to the CI/CD system.
+It's important to ensure that only authorized persons can make administrative changes to the CI/CD system.
 If an unauthorized person is able to gain access, changes to pipeline definitions enable the subversion of many of the remaining controls in this document.

 Both host and application-layer access to CI/CD tools should be protected with multi-factor authentication.

 > :skull:
 > Instead of manipulating code, attackers will seek to control the CI/CD pipeline itself.
-This can enable both breach without detection and long-term impact far greater than manipulating code.
-Attackers seek to introduce new pipelines inserting malicious code or modify pipelines that introduce controls like code signing.
+This can enable both breaches without detection and long-term impact far greater than manipulating code.
+Attackers seek to introduce new pipelines, insert malicious code, or modify pipelines that introduce controls like code signing.

-#### Control-2: Accept only commits signed with developer GPG key
+#### Control-2: Only accept commits signed with a developer GPG key

-Unsigned code commits are challenging if not impossible to trace and pose a risk to the integrity of the code base.
+Unsigned code commits are challenging, if not impossible, to trace and pose a risk to the integrity of the code base.
 Requiring commits to be signed with a developer GPG key helps to ensure nonrepudiation of commits and increases the burden on the attacker seeking to insert malicious code.

 > :skull:
 > An easy win for attackers can be to infect developers’ machines or steal credentials that give access.
 Attackers can then manipulate code or inject new malicious code as they please.

 #### Control-3: Automation access keys expire automatically

-Ensuring that access keys used by automation periodically expire ensures a shorter window of attack should keys be compromised.
+Ensuring that access keys used by automation expire periodically creates a shorter window of attack when keys are compromised.

 > :skull:
 > Automated build systems are a hacker’s dream: they are out of sight of humans and operate at machine speed.
 Attackers can either steal access keys or mint new ones through a series of attacks.
 These are especially hard to detect.

-#### Control-4: Reduce automation access to read only
+#### Control-4: Reduce automation access to read-only

-CI systems should only have read access to source code repositories following the principle of least privilege access.
+CI systems should have _read access only_ to source code repositories following the principle of least privilege access.

 > :skull:
 > Automated build processes are a hacker’s dream: they are out of sight of humans and operate at machine speed.
 Attackers can bypass usual source code review process to make changes to the source code that may be hard to detect.